Most immigrants ask a question that gets no useful results. “How is my English?”

 The program was created to help strong English speakers fill in gaps in their knowledge regarding vocabulary, grammar, listening, speaking and cultural awareness.
 Most clients have a high level of fluency and are working in English.
 The Canadian Language Benchmark Level 7 or higher is suggested based on the difficulty level of the vocabulary used in the training materials.
 The minimum requirement is CLB Level 5.
 CLB level 7 = CELPIP level 7, IELTS level 6, TOEFL IBT level 75, and TOEIC level 750, Cambridge level FCE, CEFR level B2, and a general ESL language school assessment of High Intermediate.

 I offer daytime classes on request, but the majority of my clients are looking for late evening classes.
 My most popular time is 10 pm.
-Because I have clients across Canada, this means that I offer classes at 6, 8, and 10 pm.
+Because I have clients across Canada, this means that I offer classes at 6, 8, and 10 pm Pacific time.

 No. Each client commits to three sessions per week.
 This is an intensive program to give each learner the feeling of an immersion course.
 This allows the brain to stop translating and begin to feel more comfortable with the new North American sound patterns.
 Clients work with me three times per week on Tuesdays, Wednesdays and Thursdays.